Probiotic / Prebiotic / Complete Mineral Formula

 - U.S. FDA — Guidance for Industry: A Food Labeling Guide

-- I could pick any number of botanical authorities on this one, but they’re all pretty close.
-My favorite is Jacob R. Mittleider’s The Garden Doctor, who took the time to meticulously study the effects of deficiency of each of a plant’s required fifteen elements: nitrogen, calcium, phosphorus, chlorine, potassium, magnesium, copper, manganese, zinc, sulfur, iron, boron, and molybdenum.
+- There are several botanical authorities on this point.
+One such noteworthy resource is The Garden Doctor by Jacob R. Mittleider, who took the time to meticulously study the effects of deficiency of each of a plant’s required fifteen elements: nitrogen, calcium, phosphorus, chlorine, potassium, magnesium, copper, manganese, zinc, sulfur, iron, boron, and molybdenum.

-- Years ago I was struck by the dissimilarity of diets of indigenous people that Dr. Weston Price covered in his landmark work, Nutrition & Physical Degeneration (1939).
+- Of particular interest are the dissimilarity of diets of indigenous people that Dr. Weston Price covered in his landmark work, Nutrition & Physical Degeneration (1939).
 Yet they all had in common unique elements of proper mineral and probiotic inputs.

 - Walters, Charles.
 Minerals for the Genetic Code, Acres U.S.A., Austin, TX.
 (2006). p.
 63.